microsoft/msix-packaging/README.md

 Testing on mobile platforms:

   On iOS (currently manual process):
-  First build the project for iOS, then launch xCode and load test/mobild/iOSBVT.xcworkspace, compile the test app, and then launch the iPhone simulator.
+  First build the project for iOS, then launch xCode and load test/mobile/iOSBVT.xcworkspace, compile the test app, and then launch the iPhone simulator.

   On Android:
-  TODO: Ruben to add instructions here.
+  From within bash, navigate to test/MacOS-Linux, and run "./testaosponmac.sh".
+The test assumes there's an Android emulator named Nexus_5X_API_19_x86.

 ## Releasing
 ------------